DrBranestawm/BCAR/README.md

 Example Picture:
 ![ExamplePicture](https://user-images.githubusercontent.com/115511728/196439657-cfb098f1-093a-4b5d-8d6b-df0a755e1335.png)

-The ears can wiggle and the tail wag too.
+The ears can wiggle and the tail can wag too.
 To change the ears wiggle and the tail wag animation see "[Commands of BCAR](https://github.com/DrBranestawm/BCAR#commands-of-bcar)" down below.
-You can add the script via Tampermonkey [here](https://github.com/DrBranestawm/BCAR/raw/main/script/bcarLoader.user.js)
+You can add the script via Tampermonkey [BCAR](https://github.com/DrBranestawm/BCAR/raw/main/script/bcarLoader.user.js)
 or add it as Bookmark any of your devices.
 To do that save
 <code>javascript:(()=>{fetch('https://drbranestawm.github.io/BCAR/script/bcar.js').then(r=>r.text()).then(r=>eval(r));})();</code>
 as a bookmark on your devices.